LoQiseaking69/TimeRing-/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 Affero - see the [LICENSE](LICENSE) file for details.